To find exciting experiences along the Winding Road, visit our theme pages:

 It might be a bit confusing to know whether or not you are traveling on The Winding Road.
-Our map gives an idea about the general area we are talking about, though most involved in this effort don’t mind much about county lines, nor do visitors.
-Some of our stakeholders say, “East of U. S. Route 33, there’s a lot to do, learn and see!”
+Our map gives an idea about the general area we are talking about, though most involved in this effort don’t worry much about county lines– nor do visitors.
+Some of our stakeholders say, “East of U. S. Route 33, there’s a lot to do, see and learn!”
 Yet, we are pretty much tied up with the western portion of the Hocking Hills, too.
 We say The Winding Road is about creating a sense of place in southeastern Ohio around the Hocking and Muskingum River Valleys (and yes, we include the Raccoon Creek Watershed in our vision, too).
 Absolutely, our rivers, creeks and forests are not to be forgotten and help to define our cultural landscapes.
-So, how about we say its all of the above, perhaps best described as “Creative Communities A to Z” with ‘A to Z’ suggesting inclusion, as well as two of the region’s most iconic communities Athens to the south and Zanesville to the north and all that lies in between.
+So, how about we say it’s all of the above, perhaps best described as “Creative Communities A to Z” with ‘A to Z’ suggesting inclusion, as well as two of the region’s most iconic communities Athens to the south and Zanesville to the north and all that lies in between.
 So with that said – let’s get on The Winding Road!

 Athens Arguably the most fascinating city in The Winding Road region is college town Athens, home to the first public university in the Northwest Territory.
-Athens and its surrounding hillside and communities is so many things, its local foods scene with one of the nation’s best Farmer’s Markets and iconic local food producers such as Shagbark Mill, Vino De Milo, and nearby Snowville Creamery.
+Athens and its surrounding hillside and communities hold many treasures: its local foods scene with one of the nation’s best Farmer’s Markets and iconic local food producers such as Shagbark Mill, Vino De Milo, and nearby Snowville Creamery.
 Local eateries abound with eating experiences at the worker-owned Casa Nueva, Village Bakery, and Burrito Buggy emblazoned on the pallets of all who pass through these hills.
 There’s the Dairy Barn Cultural Arts Center, Ohio Brew Week, Boogie on the Bricks, the Athens Film Festival, and the annual Halloween bash!
 Social consciousness abounds here with Bounty on the Bricks, Martin Luther King Day, Veteran’s Day, and courthouse peace vigils bringing the populace to the streets So does music, with live bands in bars on Court Street, concerts and the Marching 110, the most exciting band in the land, keeping all in dance mode.
 OU sports, theater and spring fests add to the charm.
 And then there’s the architecture,the idyllic college green and campus, the Ridges, and brick streets among the most cherished being the home of Court Street Shuffle.
 So if you want to start your exploration on the Winding Road, begin here, or save the best for last, on the banks of the Hocking River way down in Athens County where creativity is a staple.

 Amesville Small town living couldn’t be finer than in this tight-knit Athens County hamlet (population 154) on the back road from Athens to Marietta (Ohio Route 550).
 Its claim to fame in Ohio history came in the year of statehood when settlers sold pelts back East to raise funds to buy books.
 The library became known as the Coonskin Library, the first in the Northwest Territory.
 The Coonskin Museum, located in the old school cafeteria, opens upon request.
 Mayor Gary Goosman and allies are known for organizing dinners featuring local foods, gardening classes, and even a quirky inauguration ball.
 Events are held at Village Productions-where yoga, dance, music, pilates, drumming and more take place (www.villageproductions.org).
 Don’t forget the Amesville Firemen’s Festival the third weekend of every July.
 Outside of town you’ll find organic farmers including the well-established Green Edge Gardens, and the upstart Homecoming Farm started by returning son John Wood purveyor of fresh maple syrup each spring.